Hierarchy of evidence: United States

 Over the years many more grading systems have been described.

 United Kingdom

-In September 2000, the Oxford (UK) CEBM Levels of Evidence published its guidelines for 'Levels' of evidence regarding claims about prognosis, diagnosis, treatment benefits, treatment harms, and screening.
+In September 2000, the Oxford (UK) Centre for Evidence-Based Medicine (CEBM) Levels of Evidence published its guidelines for 'Levels' of evidence regarding claims about prognosis, diagnosis, treatment benefits, treatment harms, and screening.
 It not only addressed therapy and prevention, but also diagnostic tests, prognostic markers, or harm.
 The original CEBM Levels was first released for Evidence-Based On Call to make the process of finding evidence feasible and its results explicit.
 As published in 2009 they are: